ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Registration:

-: the process of submitting a Claim to a Transparency Service, applying its registration policy, storing it in the Registryand producing the Receipt returned to the submitter.
+: the process of submitting a Claim to a Transparency Service, applying its registration policy, storing it in the Registry and producing the Receipt returned to the submitter.

 Transparent Claim: